zackmdavis/Category_War/unnatural_categories_are_optimized_for_deception.md

 In some sense, yes!
 The mimic butterfly has been optimized by evolution to look like the first butterfly _because_ of the fitness payoff of being categorized by the predator as the first, toxic, kind of butterfly.
 The "categorized by the predator as toxic" category is a natural, compact region in wing-marking-space, but "comes apart" into two clusters in the broader wing-markings–actual-toxicity space.

-Furthermore, the evolutionary dynamics create _asymmetric_ relationship between the two categories, that isn't captured by just the two trait-clusters themselves.
+Furthermore, the evolutionary dynamics create [an _asymmetric_ relationship between the two categories](https://www.lesswrong.com/posts/4mEsPHqcbRWxnaE5b/typicality-and-asymmetrical-similarity), that isn't captured by just the two trait-clusters themselves.
 The _reason_ for the mimic butterfly to have those particular wing-markings is _in order to_ increase the expected squared error of the predator's predictions of toxicity (which was learned from encounters with the original), so if the original's wing-markings were to change as a result of some new selection pressure, the mimic would be subjected to selection pressure to "keep up" by changing its wing-markings accordingly.

 That's not true in the other direction: if the mimic's markings were to change, the original wouldn't "follow": rather, the original would benefit from the probabilistic strength of its warning signal not being parasitically diluted by the mimic anymore.
 Thus, the asymmetric terminology "original" and "mimic" is appropriate: it's not just that these two species happen to like like _each other_; one of them was there _first_, and the other looks like _it_.